Pedestrian Accident Attorney in Denver

 Also, write a brief summary or description of the events that led up to and occurred after the accident.
 Over time, your memory of the accident can get muddled or lost, so it is imperative to record what occurred as soon as possible in order to accurately recall the incident in the future.

 NEVER apologize or discuss fault with the other party involved in the accident.
-Whatever you say and how you act (even out of politeness) can be used against you in a future claim.
+Anything you say and do (even out of politeness) can be used against you in a future claim.

 3. Seek medical attention immediately.